common-workflow-language/user_guide/src/topics/command-line-tool.md

 command-line tool for the `echo` Linux command, using inputs and outputs.

+How Command-lines work
+A Command Line Tool is a non-interactive executable program that reads some input, performs a computation, and terminates after producing some output.
+Command line programs are a flexible unit of code sharing and reuse, unfortunately the syntax and input/output semantics among command line programs is extremely heterogeneous.
+A common layer for describing the syntax and semantics of programs can reduce this incidental complexity by providing a consistent way to connect programs together.
+This specification defines the Common Workflow Language (CWL) Command Line Tool Description, a vendor-neutral standard for describing the syntax and input/output semantics of command line programs.

 % TODO: Fix the missing link the graph below.
 We cannot have
 %       it here as this file is included in two other files.
 %       Sphinx prohibits it for the case where this could lead